How ClickUp’s Marketing Team Uses ClickUp

 Every view brings a unique way for the team to tackle their marketing work.

-- See all of our tasks and ideas at a glance in List view, using tasks to catalog everything from social media posts to ad campaigns
+- See all of our tasks and ideas at a glance in List view, using tasks to catalog everything from social media posts to marketing campaigns

 - Coordinate big, cross-team projects and timelines in Gantt view